0x01h/counting-sundays/README.md

 **What does the helper function (sundays') calculate?**

-"sundays'" calculates the total number of sundays which is on the first day of the month and keep recursion untill the given parameter (end year) is reached.
+"sundays'" calculates the total number of Sundays which is on the first day of the month and keep recursion untill the given parameter (end year) is reached.

 **What if you don't define a "rest" and use its expression where it's needed?**